sahariarpku/firecollect-10/README.md

 ### Common Database Issues

 1. **Wrong Database Connection**
-   - Ensure your `.env.local` has the correct Supabase credentials
+   - Ensure your environment variables are correctly set in Vercel
    - Make sure `supabase/config.toml` has the correct project ID
    - Try relinking your project:
      ```bash